se7enxweb/exponentialbasic/README.md

 - The package lends itself to customization, from changing the look and feel by changing templates, localizing the languages and other internationalization issues to add new functionality.

-- The target audience for eZ is e-commerce, ASP (Application Service Providers), BSP (Business Service Providers), news publishing, intranets, bug reporting, content management, discussion boards, FAQ and knowledge handling, file and image management, group ware, calendaring,, pollstodo lists, appointments as well as personal web sites.
+- The target audience for eZ is e-commerce, ASP (Application Service Providers), BSP (Business Service Providers), news publishing, intranets, bug reporting, content management, discussion boards, FAQ and knowledge handling, file and image management, group ware, calendaring, polls, todo lists, appointments as well as personal web sites.

 - Advertising with statistics
 - Article Publication and Management